People in my ear think I can do 13 things at once.

 No, I don't think it does.

-You should be able to go and get treatment, and I think that the government should be able to provide an alternative, an alternate product that that uh that's affordable and and and has this ever been done anywhere in the world.
+And I think that the government should be able to provide an alternative, an alternate product that's affordable.

-I come from El Salvador, I have dual citizenship and um in El Salvador the health care does work.
+And in El Salvador, the health care does work.

-And and and let me tell let me tell you why.
+And let me tell you why.

-You must provide five, four hours of of your time during the week to go to the hospital and be able to get the health care.
+You must provide five, four hours of your time during the week to go to the hospital and be able to get the health care.

-Why did you need why did you leave El Salvador then?
+Why did you leave El Salvador then?

 Why did you want to get paid for them?

-Why did I want to get paid for the Yeah, but you want the doctor you want doctors to work for nothing.
+Yeah, but you want doctors to work for nothing.

 Why did you want to get paid for your medical supplies?